slipstreamliner/cryptoboto/README.md

 1. Install dependencies: `npm install`
 2. Verify keybase installed: `which keybase`
 3. Login as your keybase bot: `keybase login`
-4. Set channel name where your bot is invited, in file `index.js`: `const CHANNEL = `
+4. Set team and channel name where your bot is invited, in file `index.js`
 5. Run: `npm start`

 ## References